campenr/FileExplorer/dirbrowser/README.txt

 browse_dir() and select_files() in combination allows the user to browse the directory tree and set a working directory, and return a list of files within that directory, optionally filtered by file type.
-This list of files can then be utilised by other scripts.
+This list of files can then be utilised by other programs.

 The display of the directory is formatted as follows, where the ellipsis, '...', represents the parent directory: